Falls Prevention Program

 Empower yourself to stay in your home

-Empower yourself with the knowledge of falls prevention through participating in a FREE home safety assessment.
+Empower yourself with the knowledge of falls prevention through participating in a FREE home safety assessment provided by our staff or by completing a home safety self- assessment.
 This assessment is an educational service to promote falls awareness in and around the home.
-The Health District offers FREE home safety modification items to Holmes County residents 65 and older, which include: nightlights, tap lights, step stools, Yak Trax (ice traction device for winter wear shoes), reacher/grabbers, and contrasting carpet tape.
+The Health District offers FREE home safety modification items to Holmes County residents 60 and older, which include: nightlights, tap lights, step stools, Yak Trax (ice traction device for winter wear shoes), reacher/grabbers, and contrasting carpet tape.

 Engage in Falls Prevention Programming